klvoje/adePEM/README.md

-## About adePEM (Assessing adequacy of phyletic-evolution models)
+## About adePEM (Assessing adequacy of within-lineage phenotypic evolution models)

-This package allows assessing the adequacy of the three canonical models of evolution in the fossil record stasis, trend and random walk developed by Hunt (2006) and implemented in the R package `paleoTS`.
+The `adePEM` package allows assessing the adequacy of models of within-lineage phenotypic evolution.

+The package contains tests to assess the adequacy of the following models: stasis, unbiased random walk (with fixed or decelerating rates of evolution), biased random walk (trend model), and various versions of Ornstein-Uhlenbeck models.
+These models are available in the R packages `paleoTS` and `evoTS`.

-Model fit in `paleoTS` is evaluated using AICc.
+Models fit in `paleoTS` and `evoTS` are evaluated using AICc.
 However, the best model among a list of candidates according to an information criterion may not describe the data particularly well.
 This is true because any set of candidate models will only reflect a subset of ways of portraying evolutionary dynamics in a lineage.

 Passing adequacy tests suggests the model provides an adequate statistical description of the trait dynamics in the data and that meaningful inferences can be drawn from the estimated model parameters.

-The package includes functions to simulate datasets, calculate summary statistics and plot results.
+The `adePEM` package includes functions to simulate data sets, calculate summary statistics and plot results.

+# Literature:
-The manuscript where the `adePEM` package is presented is in press in Methods in Ecology and Evolution:
+The manuscript where the `adePEM` package is presented:
+Voje, K.L.
+2018.
 Assessing adequacy of models of phyletic evolution in the fossil record.
-Voje, K.L.
-Methods in Ecology and Evoluton. https://besjournals.onlinelibrary.wiley.com/doi/abs/10.1111/2041-210X.13083
+Methods in Ecology and Evolution 9:2402-2413. https://doi.org/10.1111/2041-210X.13083

-The methods for assessing adequacy of the stasis model were first described in the paper: Model adequacy and microevolutionary explanations for stasis in the fossil record.
+The methods for assessing adequacy of the stasis model were first described in this paper:
 Voje, K.L., Starrfelt, J., and Liow, L.H.
+2018.
+Model adequacy and microevolutionary explanations for stasis in the fossil record.
 The American Naturalist.
-191:509-523. (http://www.journals.uchicago.edu/doi/10.1086/696265).
+191:509-523. https://doi.org/10.1086/696265

-I have recently added three statistical tests that enable assessment of whether an OU model and the decelerated-evolution model represent adequate descriptions of phyletic trait dynamics:
+Adequacy tests for OU models and the unbiased random walk with a decelerating rate of evolution were published in this paper:
 Voje, K.L.
-2019.
-Testing eco-evolutionary predictions using fossil data: Phyletic evolution following ecological opportunity.
-Evolution.
-[In press]
+2020.
+Testing eco‐evolutionary predictions using fossil data: Phyletic evolution following ecological opportunity.
+Evolution 74:188-200. https://doi.org/10.1111/evo.13869.

-## Installation
+# Installation

 Install the package from github using devtools: